DHTMLX/gantt-docs/data/desktop/layout_config.md

 ]);
 ~~~

-To return a configuration object of the necessary datastore, use the api/gantt_getdatastore.md method:
+To return a configuration object of the necessary data store, use the api/gantt_getdatastore.md method:

 ~~~js
 var tasksStore = gantt.getDatastore("task");
 ~~~

-The method takes the name of the datastore as a parameter.
+The method takes the name of the data store as a parameter.

+{{note
+If you use built-in resource views, the gantt can automatically create the data store for them.
+[Read the details](desktop/resource_management.md#workingwithresourceviewpanel).}}

 <h3 id="enable_disable_resizers">Disabling/enabling resizers dynamically</h3>